Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Discussion

-Our scenario tested for this source assumed an engine formed after the BNS merger consisting of a rotating black hole with a mass of 8.2 $M_{\odot}$ and spin $a=0.6$, surrounded by a remnant accretion disk that is 10 times less massive than a black hole.
-This engine should produce a powerful, magnetically dominated jet responsible for GRB prompt emission, and also resulted in a substantial mass outflow that might be the source of the 'red' kilonova component.
-The source of opacity is due to a significant mass fraction of Lanthanides in this scenario, which is 100 times larger compared to our other, fiducial simulations.
-This scenario is therefore in line with the long binary GRBs discussed recently e.g., by \cite{Gottlieb2025}, to originate due to accretion of massive ($M\ge 0.1 M_{\odot}$) disks onto a BH, formed after the transient hypermassive neutron star has collapsed to a BH.
-The extended duration of the GRB in this case is due to the prolonged accretion in the magnetically arrested state.

-This state is, however, not forming in our simulations, while the lanthanide abundance fraction is significantly higher in \textit{2D-kn} and \textit{3D-kn} than in the other, fiducial models.
-We speculate that the longer GRB prompt phase might originate due to an eccentric merger, as tested by the \textit{3D-kn-p}, see below, Sect. \ref{sect:duration}.
+Our scenario for this source assumes an engine formed after the BNS merger, consisting of a rotating BH with a mass of 8.2 $M_{\odot}$ and spin $a=0.6$, surrounded by a remnant accretion disk that is ten times less massive than a BH.
+This engine produces a powerful, magnetically dominated jet responsible for the GRB prompt emission and also generates a substantial mass outflow, which may be the source of the ``red'' kilonova component.
+The source of opacity is due to a significant mass fraction of lanthanides in this scenario, which is 100 times greater than in our other fiducial simulations.
+This scenario is therefore consistent with long binary GRBs recently discussed by \cite{Gottlieb2025}, which originate from the accretion of massive ($M\ge 0.1 M_{\odot}$) disks onto a BH formed after the transient hypermassive neutron star collapses to a BH.
+The extended GRB duration in this case results from prolonged accretion prior to reaching the magnetically arrested state.
+However, this state does not form in our simulations, while the lanthanide abundance fraction is significantly higher in 2D-kn and 3D-kn than in the other fiducial models.
+We speculate that the longer GRB prompt phase might originate from a potentially eccentric BH-NS merger, as tested by the perturbed model 3D-kn-p (see Sect. \ref{sect:duration}.